 Jade’s organisation began with small steps towards educating locals about essential life skills they were missing in basic health management and wellbeing.
-Today, FWI has grown to become a nurturing entity of local and Australian contributors of time, expertise and sponsorship empowering a community of enthusiastic learners.
+Today, FWI has grown to become a nurturing entity of local and Australian contributors of time, expertise and sponsorship, to empower a community of enthusiastic learners.

 “I was teaching in a small village school in the west of Kenya and was moved into action when I realised the simple health knowledge many of my students, their families and my colleagues were lacking, especially in the areas of hygiene, puberty and sexual education, stress and grief.
 The youth also had an insatiable curiosity about my culture and lifestyle in Australia,” she said.

-“Freedom Write Inc. was started with one, and then two programs which were focused on health and cross-cultural communication, and it evolved from there.”
+“Freedom Write Inc. was started with one, and then two programs focused on health and cross-cultural communication, and it evolved from there.”

-In the five years since it began, Jade and her small team have expanded FWI’s services to include health and sexual education programs at primary and secondary schools, individual and family counselling, home repairs, sponsorships covering school fees, and training in social enterprise to sustain local economic independence.
+In the five years since, Jade and her small team have expanded FWI’s services to include health and sexual education programs at primary and secondary schools, individual and family counselling, home repairs, sponsorships to cover children’s school fees, and training adults in social enterprise to sustain local economic independence.

 Learning by letter-writing

 Unsurprisingly, given Jade’s background teaching English, literacy started out as a high priority on the FWI agenda.
-Activities to improve speaking, reading and writing in English remain key attractions for young Kenyan participants in the group’s programs, particularly the pen-pal program connecting Kenyan teenagers with Australians.
+Activities that improve speaking, reading and writing in English remain key attractions for the young Kenyan participants, particularly in the pen-pal program connecting Kenyan teenagers with Australians.

 “Our pilot program, the International Letter Exchange Program (ILEAP) initiated an ever-strong partnership between Kenya and Australia.
-We distribute letters from Australia to teenagers who've developed global friendships for years and countdown the days until the next replies arrive,” said Jade.
+We distribute letters from Australia to teenagers who've developed global friendships over years and count down the days until the next replies arrive,” said Jade.